wallacemariadeandrade/BGPViewerTool/README.md

     - ```.\search.ps1 "Century Link" or .\search.ps1 CenturyLink or .\search.ps1 3356 ```

 ## NET Core User
-Another option for you is to use the BGPViewerConsoleTool.
+Another option for you is to use the [BGPViewerConsoleTool](https://github.com/wallacemariadeandrade/BGPViewerTool/tree/development/BGPViewerConsoleTool).
 It's a command line client built on NET Core, a cross-platform version of .NET for building websites, services, and console apps.

 To use this tool you'll must have installed NET Core Runtime, whitch one you can get [here](https://dotnet.microsoft.com/download).

 ### Help
 Here you get get some help about supported commands.
-Take a look!
+Take a look! :mag:

 ```
 Usage: dotnet BGPViewerConsoleTool [options] <value> [command]